Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from research_.

-__Description__: Interactions and operations are not forgivable.
-When the visualization is interactive or has the ability to perform a task, the user must be able to undo or redo their actions.
+__Description__: Interactions and operations must be forgivable.
+When the visualization is interactive or has the ability to perform a task, the user must be able to both undo or redo their actions.

 __Cited research__: [https://doi.org/10.1080/00140139408964958](https://doi.org/10.1080/00140139408964958)